-- ☐ Change engine oil and filter (or every 3 months, whichever occurs first).

-An Emission Control Service. - ☐ Lubricate chassis components (or every 3 months, whichever occurs first).
-(See footnote #.) - ☐ Change automatic transmission fluid and filter if the vehicle is mainly driven under one or more of these conditions: - In heavy city traffic where the outside temperature regularly reaches 90°F (32°C) or higher. - In hilly or mountainous terrain.
+Ш Change engine oil and filter (or every 3 months, whichever occurs first).
+An Emission Control Service.
+Lubricate chassis components (or every 3 months, whichever occurs first).
+(See footnote #.)
+Check rear/front axle fluid level and add fluid as needed.
+Check constant velocity joints and axle seals for leaking.
+(See footnote .)
+Change automatic transmission fluid and filter if the vehicle is mainly driven under one or more of these conditions: In heavy city traffic where the outside temperature regularly reaches 90°F (32°C) or higher.
+In hilly or mountainous terrain